epheo/blog/articles/openstack-bgp/index.rst

 - **No Control Plane OVN Gateways**: BGP is incompatible with control plane OVN gateway deployments
 - **No Octavia Load Balancer**: Cannot be used simultaneously with BGP dynamic routing
 - **No Distributed Control Plane**: RHOSO dynamic routing does not support distributed control planes across datacenters
-- **IPv4 Only**: IPv6 deployments are not currently supported with BGP
 - **Non-overlapping CIDRs**: When using tenant network advertising, all networks must use unique IP ranges
 - **External BGP Peers**: Network infrastructure must support BGP peering and route filtering